yellowmessenger/documentation/docs/updates/overview.md

 > Type - Enhancement

-Going forward there will be improved logging in general for our service which will help to deep dive further & analyze the root cause of issues.
+Going forward there will be improved logging in general for our service which will help to deep dive further and analyze the root cause of issues.

-#### 3.2 New integrations were added
+#### 3.2 Added new integrations

 > Type - New feature

 The following 5 integrations are now available on our platform:

-##### 1. Salesforce Live chat
+##### 1. Salesforce live chat

-Clients can now disable/enable receiving queue updates & Estimated wait time updates from the integration card UI.
+You can now disable/enable receiving queue updates and estimated wait time updates from the integration card UI.

-##### 2. PayU Payment Gateway
+##### 2. PayU payment gateway

-Users can now generate payment links that support UPI as payment mode & also are now allowed to pass the UDF5 body as a field for supporting Payments.
+You can now generate payment links that support UPI as payment mode and also are now allowed to pass the UDF5 body as a field for supporting Payments.

 ##### 3. Billdesk Integration
-Yellow.ai Integration with Billdesk Payment Gateway allows you to create UPI Intent for WA Pay, view the payment status, and Send UPI notifications with the yellow.ai platform.
+Billdesk Payment Gateway allows you to create UPI Intent for WA Pay, view the payment status, and Send UPI notifications with the yellow.ai platform.
 Click [here](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/billdesk) to know more.

-##### 4..
-Nice In-Contact Integration
+##### 4. Nice In-Contact Integration
-Yellow.ai Integration with Nice In-contact allows you to seamlessly connect your Nice In-contact with the yellow.ai platform.
+Nice In-contact allows you to seamlessly connect your Nice In-contact with the yellow.ai platform.
 This connector will enable it to connect end users to live agents.

 ##### 5. Instamojo Payment Integration
-Yellow.ai Integration with Instamojo Payment Gateway allows users to connect their business and generate payment links, view payment status, and create refunds with the yellow.ai platform.
+Instamojo Payment Gateway allows users to connect their business and generate payment links, view payment status, and create refunds with the yellow.ai platform.
 Click [here](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/instamojo) to know more.

 -----
 ## 4. **Insights**

-#### 4.1 Bot & Agent metrics was added to enhance data points on the insights dashboard
+#### 4.1 **Bot & Agent metrics** was added to enhance data points on the insights dashboard

 > Type - Enhancement

-To further enrich our out-of-the-box analytics present in the Overview page of Insights, we have added some new and enhanced data points on the dashboard.
+To further enrich our out-of-the-box analytics present on the Overview page of Insights, we have added some new and enhanced data points on the dashboard.
 The 4 enhancements are:
 - Messages bifurcation
 - Sessions bifurcation
 - Deflection rate
-- User Feedback
+- User feedback

 ##### 1. Messages bifurcation

-Messages metrics under User Traffic is now further bifurcated into:
+Messages metrics under **User Traffic** is now further bifurcated into:

 | Bot & User | Agent & User |